Tremon Smith: Philadelphia Eagles

 On December 4, 2019, Smith was signed to the Philadelphia Eagles practice squad.
 He signed a reserve/future contract with the Eagles on January 6, 2020.
 He was waived on July 26, 2020.

 Indianapolis Colts

 On August 16, 2020, Smith signed with the Indianapolis Colts.
 He was waived on September 5, 2020, and re-signed to the team's practice squad the next day.
 He was promoted to the active roster on September 22, 2020.

-Houston Texans
+Houston Texans (first stint)

 Smith signed with the Houston Texans on March 22, 2021.
 During a stellar season as a core special teamer, Smith signed a one-year contract extension on December 3, 2021.
-In Week 15, Smith had a 98-yard kick return touchdown and downed a punt inside the five-yard line in a 30-16 win over the Jacksonville Jaguars, earning AFC Special Teams Player of the Week.
-On December 11th, 2022, in a game against the Dallas Cowboys, Smith intercepted the Cowboys' Quarterback Dak Prescott twice marking the first and second of his career.
+In Week 15, Smith had a 98-yard kick return touchdown and downed a punt inside the five-yard line in a 30–16 win over the Jacksonville Jaguars, earning American Football Conference Special Teams Player of the Week.
+On December 11, 2022, in a game against the Dallas Cowboys, Smith intercepted the Cowboys' quarterback Dak Prescott twice marking the first and second of his career.